 Does the Library take book donations?

 Q: How do I get a library card?

-A: Come in person to the library.
-You must be at least 6 years old (or in the 1st grade) and have identification with your current address.
-You do NOT have to be a resident of Groton.
-Your first card is free; replacement cards are $1.
+A: Come in person to the Circulation Desk on the mid-level or to the Children’s Room.
+You must be at least 6 years old (or in the first grade) and have a photo ID and proof of current address.
 See Borrowing for more information.